2055 words

 This can be useful if you know that there are servers, printers, or other devices in a certain range of addresses that have already been assigned a static IP address.
 In this case, you need to exclude this part of the range, since the IP addresses from it are already in use.
 You also need to exclude the IP address that is assigned to the gateway.

-Please note that to exclude one IP address, it is enough to fill in only the “Start IP address” field.
+To exclude one IP address, it is enough to fill in only the “Start IP address” field.

 Specify the part of the range to be excluded and click on the “Add” button.